satyendrak17/opensource/README.md

 	start the program.

 # Limitations
-1. Program has not considered negative scenarios hance please enter the input in below format only
+1. Program has not considered negative scenarios hance please, enter the input in below format only
 2. Unit test is not written for every method due to time constarints, for sample I have written one unit test case.

 # To exit from the program enter "done" - This will terminate the program.